smilies-polito/Spiker/README.md

 # TODO
-1) Implement the spiking neuron.
-At the moment I've chosen the LIF model and I'm evaluating the differences between the time-stepped and the event driven implementations.
-2) Test the developed model with MATLAB or python.
-3) Implement the developed model in VHDL.
+1) Find a way to make the network learn.
+At the moment I want to use STDP but let's see.
+Once the network is able to learn it can be tested in python before starting to develop the VHDL structure.
+2) Find an encoding/decoding method in order to be able to use real data in input and to use the net to classificate them for example.
+3) If the obtained results are reasonable implement the developed model in VHDL. here I want to develop two types of circuit in parallel, one with full resources, simpler from a control point of view; the other with limited resources.
+These two models at the end will be used to create the circuit basing on the requests made by the user.
 4) Test the developed neuron on the FPGA, evaluate the performances and the required resources in order to have an idea of the maximum reachable dimensions of the network.
-5) Create the network with a modular organization.
-6) Find a way to make the network learn.
-At the moment my idea is to use STDP but let's see.
-The goal would be to be able to perform online training.
-7) Write the linux driver in order to be able to test, evaluate and use the developed structure.
+5) Write the linux driver in order to be able to test, evaluate and use the developed structure.
-8) Write a complete python program that, provided the characteristics of the network, creates the accelerator and interacts with it.
+6) Write a complete python program that, provided the characteristics of the network, creates the accelerator and interacts with it.